Building Loading – Wind Load

 the local building official or project design professional to obtain and

 provide all code and loading information for the specific building site.
-Data supplied is
+Data supplied is assumed to be accurate.

 Wind Load Information: